Slyrith/aoi.js-documentation/src/functions/util/argsSlice.md

 ---
 title: $argsSlice
-description: $argsSlice will slide multiple arguments depending on the given text.
+description: $argsSlice will slice multiple arguments depending on the given text.
-id: argsCheck
+id: argsSlice
 ---

-`$argsSlice` will slide multiple arguments depending on the given text.
+`$argsSlice` will slice multiple arguments depending on the given text.

 ## Usage